Last modified: January 02, 2025

 Monorepos

-A monorepo is a single repository that contains all the code for a project, including multiple applications, libraries, and other dependencies.
-Monorepos are more suitable for large, monolithic projects where there is a need for close collaboration and frequent code reuse.
+A monorepo is a single repository that contains all the code for a project—even if that project consists of multiple applications, libraries, or services.
+This structure is particularly well-suited to large, monolithic codebases and teams requiring close collaboration and frequent code reuse.

 +---------------------------------------+